 Visiting the quirky town house and studio of painter Gustave Moreau (1826–98) is well worth your time.
 With an eye on his legacy, Moreau—a high priest of the Symbolist movement—created an enchanting gallery to showcase his dark paintings, drawings, and sculpture.
-The newly refurbished first-floor rooms, closed to the public for more than a decade, now trace Moreau’s “sentimental journey”; their walls are festooned with family portraits and works offered by close friends and allies like Chassériau, Fromentin, and Degas.
+The recently refurbished first-floor rooms, closed to the public for more than a decade, now trace Moreau’s “sentimental journey”; their walls are festooned with family portraits and works offered by close friends and allies like Chassériau, Fromentin, and Degas.
 The two light-flooded top floors house Moreau’s vast workshops, where hundreds of paintings, watercolors, and more than 4,000 drawings give a broad overview of his techniques and subjects.
 Some of the pieces appear unfinished, such as Unicorns (No. 213) inspired by the medieval tapestries in the Musée de Cluny: Moreau refused to work on it further, spurning the wishes of a wealthy would-be patron.
-His interpretation of Biblical scenes and
+His interpretation of Biblical scenes and Greek

-Greek mythology combine flights of fantasy with a keen use of color, shadow, and tracings influenced by Persian and Indian miniatures.
+mythology combine flights of fantasy with a keen use of color, shadow, and tracings influenced by Persian and Indian miniatures.
 There are wax sculptures and cupboards with sliding vertical doors containing small-format paintings.
 The Symbolists loved objects, and Moreau was no different.
 His cramped private apartment on the second floor is jam-packed with bric-a-brac, and artworks cover every inch of the walls.